Jammy2211/BSc_Galaxies_Project/README.rst

 Project Structure
 -----------------

-The project consists of four Jupiter notebooks describing different aspects of galaxy morphology analysis.
+The project consists of a Jupyter notebook called ‘`tutorial.ipynb‘` which is comprised of four sections describing different aspects of galaxy morphology analysis:

-The notebooks are as follows:

-- ``tutorial_1_grids_and_galaxies.ipynb``: How grids of (y,x) coordinates are used to create images of galaxies that ultimately quantify their morphology.
+- ``section_1_grids_and_galaxies.ipynb``: How grids of (y,x) coordinates are used to create images of galaxies that ultimately quantify their morphology.
-- ``tutorial_2_data.ipynb``: Simulating and inspecting telescope imaging data of a galaxy, for example from the Hubble Space Telescope.
+- ``section_2_data.ipynb``: Simulating and inspecting telescope imaging data of a galaxy, for example from the Hubble Space Telescope.
-- ``tutorial_3_fitting.ipynb``: How to fit imaging data of a galaxy and quantify whether a fit is good or bad.
+- ``section_3_fitting.ipynb``: How to fit imaging data of a galaxy and quantify whether a fit is good or bad.
-- ``tutorial_4_non_linear_searches.ipynb``: Performing model-fitting via a non-linear search to find the best-fit models describing a galaxy's morphology.
+- ``section_4_non_linear_searches.ipynb``: Performing model-fitting via a non-linear search to find the best-fit models describing a galaxy's morphology.

 You will then complete a task which uses what you learned in the tutorials to analyse James Webb Space Telescope imaging data of real galaxies.